 If you’re planning on visiting England, one of the most iconic tourist experiences is punting in Cambridge.
 This serene boat ride along the River Cam is definitely something you should check out, and this guide will acquaint you with everything you need to know.

 In our summer courses in Cambridge University colleges we take our students on both a self-punt and normal punt trip – but we’re always asked ‘what is punting?’
-So, we thought we’d piece together this guide as – well – we’ve been on 100’s of punts and listened to the tour guides a similar number of times!
+So, we thought we’d piece together this guide as – well – we’ve been on hundreds of punts and listened to the tour guides a similar number of times!

 Punting in Cambridge refers to an overtly peaceful ride on long wooden boats pushed along the river with long wooden poles.